puppetlabs/puppet-docs/source/hiera/3.0/custom_backends.markdown

 Backend API Versions
 -----

-This page describes the updated custom backend API used in Hiera 2.0.
+This page describes the updated custom backend API used in this version of Hiera.
 If you define a `lookup()` method that takes **five arguments,** as described below, your backend will behave as described on this page.

 If you define a `lookup()` method that takes **four arguments,** your backend will behave [as described in the Hiera 1 docs.](/hiera/1/custom_backends.html)